Now you can get this album online by Paypal or credit card.

 The another memory I have is of Paul spending a morning trying to get "Arthur McBride and the Sergeant" recorded to his liking.
 He recorded one nearly perfect take but when we listned back to it, we heard him sing "....Says Arthur we wouldn't be froud of your clothes"....!
 Nowadays that could easily be corrected but not in those far off days and he had to do the whole song again!

-The album was released, quite near Christmas in 1976 as far as I remember.
 It has been regarded as a classic ever since and Paul and myself played through our entire duo repertoire at a special concert in Glasgow Royal Concert Hall to commemorate this album in January 2008.

 Produced by Donal Lunny